aryanmsr/aryanmsr.github.io/content/projects/100DaysofCode 2.md

 company: 'Bocconi'
 showInProjects: true
 ---

-Built a binary classifier that predicts whether a small business will default on a loan or not based on various factors such as industry, state, size etc.
+Binary classifier that predicts whether a small business will default on a loan or not based on various factors such as industry, state, size etc.